IAmCheese1231/MisuModels-ML/README.md

 This code is a predictive software, running a sophisticated ensemble model with advanced backtesting to make real-time predictions.
-It takes in user-inputted parameters for the model to grow off of, and allows for grpahical and numerical analysis of each model results.
+It takes in user-inputted parameters for the model to grow off of, and allows for graphical and numerical analysis of each model results.

 The model uses a weighted combination of Random Forest, Gradient Boosting, and Ridge Regression